Nithin1729S/Deep-Dive-A-System-Resource-Monitor/README.md

 # Resource Monitor

-A system monitor utility written in Python and Qt
+A System monitoring tool leveraging Python and Qt interface for comprehensive real-time tracking and analysis of system resources

 ## Getting Started